xepan/doc/General-Company-Settings.md

 ##Email From:Sender Settings :

 Sometimes it happens that some other entity is sending emails on behalf of us or may be company.
-If its the case with you as well, you can specify them here.
+If it's the case with you as well, you can specify them here.

 	From Email:
 	The "From" Header is intended to be the entity that the message is from.
 It is who the recipient's email client should display the message is from.